sindresorhus/awesome-scifi/readme.md

 #### [A Fire Upon the Deep](https://www.goodreads.com/book/show/77711.A_Fire_Upon_the_Deep) (1992) *by Vernor Vinge* [4.1]

-> A Fire upon the Deep is the big, breakout book that fulfills the promise of Vinge's career to date: a gripping tale of galactic war told on a cosmic scale.
+> _A Fire upon the Deep_ is the big, breakout book that fulfills the promise of Vinge’s career to date: a gripping tale of galactic war told on a cosmic scale.

-> Thousands of years hence, many races inhabit a universe where a mind's potential is determined by its location in space, from superintelligent entities in the Transcend, to the limited minds of the Unthinking Depths, where only simple creatures and technology can function.
-Nobody knows what strange force partitioned space into these "regions of thought," but when the warring Straumli realm use an ancient Transcendent artifact as a weapon, they unwittingly unleash an awesome power that destroys thousands of worlds and enslaves all natural and artificial intelligence.
+> Thousands of years hence, many races inhabit a universe where a mind’s potential is determined by its location in space, from superintelligent entities in the Transcend, to the limited minds of the Unthinking Depths, where only simple creatures and technology can function.
+Nobody knows what strange force partitioned space into these “regions of thought,” but when the warring Straumli realm use an ancient Transcendent artifact as a weapon, they unwittingly unleash an awesome power that destroys thousands of worlds and enslaves all natural and artificial intelligence.

 > Fleeing the threat, a family of scientists, including two children, are taken captive by the Tines, an alien race with a harsh medieval culture, and used as pawns in a ruthless power struggle.
-A rescue mission, not entirely composed of humans, must rescue the children-and a secret that may save the rest of interstellar civilization.
+A rescue mission, not entirely composed of humans, must rescue the children—and a secret that may save the rest of interstellar civilization.

 #### [Blindsight](https://www.goodreads.com/book/show/48484.Blindsight) (2006) *by Peter Watts* [4.0]

 A cast of strange and wonderful characters.
 Overarching themes on consciousness, transhumanism, humanity and first contact.
 This book has everything.

-> It's been two months since a myriad of alien objects clenched about the Earth, screaming as they burned.
-The heavens have been silent since - until a derelict space probe hears whispers from a distant comet.
+> It’s been two months since a myriad of alien objects clenched about the Earth, screaming as they burned.
+The heavens have been silent since—until a derelict space probe hears whispers from a distant comet.
 Something talks out there: but not to us.
-Who to send to meet the alien, when the alien doesn't want to meet?
-Send a linguist with multiple-personality disorder, and a biologist so spliced to machinery he can't feel his own flesh.
+Who to send to meet the alien, when the alien doesn’t want to meet?
+Send a linguist with multiple-personality disorder, and a biologist so spliced to machinery he can’t feel his own flesh.
 Send a pacifist warrior, and a vampire recalled from the grave by the voodoo of paleogenetics.
 Send a man with half his mind gone since childhood.
 Send them to the edge of the solar system, praying you can trust such freaks and monsters with the fate of a world.
-You fear they may be more alien than the thing they've been sent to find - but you'd give anything for that to be true, if you knew what was waiting for them.
+You fear they may be more alien than the thing they’ve been sent to find—but you’d give anything for that to be true, if you knew what was waiting for them.

 #### [Diaspora](https://www.goodreads.com/book/show/156785.Diaspora) (1997) *by Greg Egan* [4.1]

 > By the end of the 30th century humanity has the capability to travel the universe, to journey beyond earth and beyond the confines of the vulnerable human frame.

-> The descendants of centuries of scientific, cultural and physical development divide into three: fleshers — true Homo sapiens; Gleisner robots — embodying human minds within machines that interact with the physical world; and polises — supercomputers teeming with intelligent software, containing the direct copies of billions of human personalities now existing only in the virtual reality of the polis.
+> The descendants of centuries of scientific, cultural and physical development divide into three: fleshers—true Homo sapiens; Gleisner robots—embodying human minds within machines that interact with the physical world; and polises—supercomputers teeming with intelligent software, containing the direct copies of billions of human personalities now existing only in the virtual reality of the polis.

-> Diaspora is the story of Yatima — a polis being created from random mutations of the Konishi polis base mind seed — and of humankind, Of an astrophysical accident that spurs the thousandfold cloning of the polises.
-Of the discovery of an alien race and of a kink in time that means humanity — whatever form it takes — will never again be threatened by acts of God.
+> Diaspora is the story of Yatima—a polis being created from random mutations of the Konishi polis base mind seed—and of humankind, Of an astrophysical accident that spurs the thousandfold cloning of the polises.
+Of the discovery of an alien race and of a kink in time that means humanity—whatever form it takes—will never again be threatened by acts of God.

-#### [Dragon's Egg](https://www.goodreads.com/book/show/263466.Dragon_s_Egg) (1980) *by Robert L. Forward* [4.1]
+#### [Dragon’s Egg](https://www.goodreads.com/book/show/263466.Dragon_s_Egg) (1980) *by Robert L. Forward* [4.1]

-> In a moving story of sacrifice and triumph, human scientists establish a relationship with intelligent life forms--the cheela--living on Dragon's Egg, a neutron star where one Earth hour is equivalent to hundreds of their years.
+> In a moving story of sacrifice and triumph, human scientists establish a relationship with intelligent life forms—the cheela—living on Dragon’s Egg, a neutron star where one Earth hour is equivalent to hundreds of their years.
 The cheela culturally evolve from savagery to the discovery of science, and for a brief time men are their diligent teachers.

 #### [Red Mars](https://www.goodreads.com/book/show/77507.Red_Mars) (1993) *by Kim Stanley Robinson* [3.8]

 An interesting take on the near-future colonization of Mars by one hundred of the world's greatest scientists, filled with political intrigue and "hard science" alike.
 Admittedly some parts can be a slog, think A Song of Ice and Fire: awesome narrative in the grand scheme, with perhaps a bit too much description of Martian landscape/house sigils. - [@rubzo](https://github.com/rubzo)

 > For eons, sandstorms have swept the barren desolate landscape of the red planet.
 For centuries, Mars has beckoned to mankind to come and conquer its hostile climate.
 Now, in the year 2026, a group of one hundred colonists is about to fulfill that destiny.
 John Boone, Maya Toitavna, Frank Chalmers, and Arkady Bogdanov lead a mission whose ultimate goal is the terraforming of Mars.
 For some, Mars will become a passion driving them to daring acts of courage and madness; for others it offers and opportunity to strip the planet of its riches.
-And for the genetic "alchemists, " Mars presents a chance to create a biomedical miracle, a breakthrough that could change all we know about life...and death.
+And for the genetic “alchemists,” Mars presents a chance to create a biomedical miracle, a breakthrough that could change all we know about life… and death.

 #### [The Sands of Mars](https://www.goodreads.com/book/show/149063.The_Sands_of_Mars) (1951) *by Arthur C. Clarke* [3.7]

 This book is most interesting for it's pretty cool take on terraforming a planet, and how that goes both for the inhabitants and what it means for nationalism (or planetism, as it were). - [@RichardLitt](https://github.com/RichardLitt)

 > Space writers holiday.
-When a celebrated science fiction writer takes to space on his first trip to Mars, he's sure to be in for some heckling from the spaceship crew.
+When a celebrated science fiction writer takes to space on his first trip to Mars, he’s sure to be in for some heckling from the spaceship crew.
 But Martin Gibson, man about space, takes it all in his stride.
 That is, until he lands on the red planet.
-Once there the intrepid author causes one problem after another as he stumbles upon Mars's most carefully hidden secrets and threatens the future of an entire planet
+Once there the intrepid author causes one problem after another as he stumbles upon Mars’ most carefully hidden secrets and threatens the future of an entire planet

 ### Soft Science Fiction